 Businesses often choose this option when establishing an office that will not be responsible for production, such as an office for administrators to oversee work or to conduct quality control measures.
 However, not all Chinese jurisdictions allow these offices to conduct this type of work.

-Some businesses establish these offices to improve the communication lines between Chinese partners or suppliers with the foreign business.
+Some businesses establish these offices to improve the communication lines between Chinese partners or suppliers with foreign business.

 Representative offices are limited in the type of work that they can perform.

 It is not able to engage in profit-generating activities and cannot directly hire its own staff.
 This type of office is not considered its own separate legal entity.
 The foreign enterprise assumes all legal liability associated with it and any purchases the representative office makes are considered the property of the parent company.

 Another option for foreign businesses is a sales office.
 The People’s Republic of China allows a foreign company to rent a local Chinese address for business purposes without the need to establish a separate legal entity.

 The activities conducted at this office are invoiced and paid by the foreign company.
 The sales office does not directly hire foreign staff, but it can use New Horizons Global Partners for its PEO services.

 This arrangement allows the business to be on the ground level in China while delegating legal liability and legal management and payroll to a local expert.

 This option allows foreign businesses to enter the massive Chinese market within a matter of days, rather than weeks or months.
 It is also a flexible arrangement in which the business can scale up or down as needed while remaining compliant with all relevant laws.